Cristiano Ronaldo given police caution after incident at Everton match

 “The matter has been dealt with by way of conditional caution.
 The matter has now concluded.”

+After the incident, Ronaldo issued a social media apology for his “outburst” and invited the supporter to watch a game at Old Trafford “as a sign of fair play and sportsmanship”.

-Taking to his Instagram account, the Portuguese forward said: “It’s never easy to deal with emotions in difficult moments such as the one we are facing.
+Taking to his Instagram account after the match, the Portuguese forward said: “It’s never easy to deal with emotions in difficult moments such as the one we are facing.

 “Nevertheless, we always have to be respectful, patient and set the example for all the youngsters who love the beautiful game.